eoinkelly/notes/shell/unix-cpu-usage.md

 VM: 824G vsize, 1349M framework vsize, 28120024(0) swapins, 29804030(0) swapouts.
 Networks: packets: 42470890/40G in, 58719901/37G out.
 Disks: 29324535/539G read, 15528537/523G written.
 ```

-CPU is the percentage of the time period specified by the counting mode that
-the processor spent in various work.

 It seems that linux shows more detail than mac on this